mayankpathak10299/mayankpathak10299/README.md

 ## **About Me😎**

 - Hey there!
-I'm Mayank — a Software Development Engineer at Digit Insurance, with a strong focus on Frontend Development using Angular, and a flair for design and user experience.
+I'm Mayank — a Software  Engineer at Digit Life Insurance, with a strong focus on Frontend Development using Angular, and a flair for design and user experience.
 - 🌐 Passionate about building sleek web interfaces, developing mobile apps, and writing clean, efficient code.
 - 🧠 5⭐ coder on HackerRank and a proud Computer Science graduate from VIT Bhopal.
 - 🎨 Also a Graphics Designer — creativity meets logic in everything I build.